idaholab/moose/modules/doc/content/help/inl/hpc_remote.md

 ### SSH Tunnel

-Create a tunnel into the HPC environment and leave it running while you require access to HPC resources not available/or those not wishing to use HPC OnDemand.
-If you close this window, you will loose your connection to these resources.
+Create a tunnel into the HPC environment and leave it running while you require access to HPC resources when [inl/hpc_ondemand.md] is not available or not desired for use.
+If you close this window, you will lose your connection to these resources.

 ```bash
 ssh <your hpc user id>@hpclogin